ReGVD: Revisiting Graph Neural Networks for Vulnerability Detection

 \subsection{Graph construction}

-We consider a given source code as a flat sequence of tokens and illustrate two graph construction methods \citep{huang-etal-2019-text,zhang-etal-2020-every} in Figure \ref{fig:graphconstruction} to keep the local programming logic of source code.
-Note that we omit self-loops in these two methods since the self-loops do not help to improve performance in our pilot experiments.
-A possible reason is that source code is more structural than natural language where the self-loops can contribute useful graph information \citep{yao2019graph,huang-etal-2019-text,zhang-etal-2020-every}.
+We consider a raw source code as a flat sequence of tokens and illustrate two graph construction methods \citep{huang-etal-2019-text,zhang-etal-2020-every} in Figure \ref{fig:graphconstruction}, wherein we omit self-loops in these two methods since the self-loops do not help to improve performance in our pilot experiments.\footnote{In our implementation, we firstly tokenize the source code using the corresponding tokenizer of the pre-trained PL model, and then we construct the graph from the tokenized sequence.}

-\paragraph{Unique token-focused construction} We represent unique tokens as nodes and co-occurrences between tokens (within a fixed-size sliding window) as edges, and the obtained graph has an adjacency matrix $\mA$ as:
+\paragraph{Unique token-focused construction} We represent unique tokens as nodes and co-occurrences between tokens (within a fixed-size sliding window) as edges, and the obtained graph has an adjacency matrix $\boldsymbol{A}$ as:

-As the size of the graph is much smaller than the actual length of the source code, this method can consume less GPU memory.

 \paragraph{Index-focused construction} Given a flat sequence of $l$ tokens $\left\{t_\mathsf{i}\right\}_{\mathsf{i}=1}^l$, we represent all tokens as the nodes, i.e., treating each index $\mathsf{i}$ as a node to represent token $t_\mathsf{i}$.
 The number of nodes equals the sequence length.
-We also consider co-occurrences between indexes (within a fixed-size sliding window) as edges, and the obtained graph has an adjacency matrix $\mA$ as:
+We also consider co-occurrences between indexes (within a fixed-size sliding window) as edges, and the obtained graph has an adjacency matrix $\boldsymbol{A}$ as:

 \paragraph{Node feature initialization} It is worth noting that pre-trained programming language (PL) models such as CodeBERT \citep{codebert2020} have recently improved the performance of PL downstream tasks such as vulnerability detection.
-To attain the advantage of pre-trained PL models such as CodeBERT and make a fair comparison, we use only \textit{the embedding layer} of the pre-trained PL model to initialize node feature vectors for reporting our final results.
+To attain the advantage of the pre-trained PL model and also to make \textit{a fair comparison}, we use \textit{only the token embedding layer} of the pre-trained PL model to initialize node feature vectors for reporting our final results.